-These portable digital X-ray systems for medical use are to be specifically designed for use in areas with high ambient temperatures and elevated humidity like Africa or South East Asia.
-Such systems come with a more powerful (6-8kW) X-ray generator, allowing for high daily throughput and quality X-ray images at the lowest possible patient dose by minimizing exposure time.
+These portable digital X-ray systems are to be specifically designed for use in high ambient temperatures and elevated humidity settings like Africa or South East Asia.
+Such systems come with a more powerful (5-8kW) X-ray generator, allowing for high daily throughput and quality X-ray images at the lowest possible patient dose by minimizing exposure time.
 Since this year also a very compact portable system is available on the market that can be carried in a back-pack and operates reliably on batteries.

 To avoid having to adjust both the X-ray tube and the detector for every different patient height, both columns with tube and detector can be height synchronized and motor driven.
 Such construction and a 6-8 kW X-ray tube are critical for high productivity in the field and avoidance of overheating of the X-ray generator.
 Foldability of aluminium columns allow for easy transportation in any 4x4 using roller wheels and sturdy flight cases.